amamitpandey/spring_tuts/Spring_questions.md

 @controller : behave as a logic controller build for normal html, js whether @RestController by default return xml/json response.
 @Repository : use with JPA interface for gather info form db, a persistence layer of connection
 @service :  a persistence layer of service
-@SpringBootApplication :
+### @SpringBootApplication :
-@Configuration to enable Java-based configuration
+@Configuration to enable Java-based configuration like bean and package
-@ComponentScan to enable component scanning.
+@ComponentScan to enable component scanning like services, repository.
-@EnableAutoConfiguration to enable Spring Boot's auto-configuration feature.
+@EnableAutoConfiguration to enable Spring Boot's auto-configuration featurelikr dependency and libraries.

 ## What is @Primary and @Qualifier?
 if you have two beans with same interface, then these anotation decide which will get more prefrence.